fetc90/CV/README.md

 The most amazing and surprising discovery I have experienced through tech is reconnecting to all my old loves.
 When I told my mum I wanted to learn how to programme, she replied, "Well that makes complete sense considering how much you loved computer games."

-I forgot how much I loved RTS games (Age of Empires II, Dungeon Keeper, Tropico); it was deeply satifying to build something up methodically and see that creation in action.
+I forgot how much I loved computer games - it was deeply satifying to build something up methodically (an empire, a city, a themepark) and see that creation in action.

 I have always loved cartoons and animations and I can't wait to build my first AR app as a fun side project.